DATAMATH CALCULATOR MUSEUM

 integrated USB port for computer connectivity, an internal clock, and an available kickstand.

-to the 6 MHz of the elder TI-83 products.
+to the 6 MHz of the earlier TI-83 products.

 Dismantling the TI-84 Plus reveals a new printed circuit board (PCB) design with only 3 main Integrated Circuits:

 |• TI REF 83PLUSB/TA2: Z80 microprocessor, RAM, USB-Port

 and supporting logic